BLACK FRIDAY SALE 40% OFF on new purchases, early renewals, or upgrades. Click here to apply Discount

 I believe WordPress will grow in strength as developers discover new ways to utilize Gutenberg and the other exciting changes coming in WordPress over 2019.
 Matt shared many years ago that there was a focus on WordPress as a framework.
 The Gutenberg interface is a game changer.Lee Jackson | Agency Trailblazer

-As for James Rose, we all have to thank Lee Jackson for hosting another all-time favorite WordPress podcast of ours (The Agency Trailblazer Podcast) and a brilliant Facebook group that connects people in the WordPress industry…
+As for James Rose, we must thank Lee Jackson for hosting another all-time favorite WordPress podcast of ours (The Agency Trailblazer Podcast) and a brilliant Facebook group that connects people in the WordPress industry…

-We’re all also super excited about the future of Gutenberg which has (mostly) been an absolute pleasure to work with.
-Gutenberg is definetely going to take WordPress in a whole new direction.
+We’re also super excited about Gutenberg’s future, which has (mostly) been an absolute pleasure to work with.
+Gutenberg is going to take WordPress in a whole new direction.

 In the future, I hope to see less bloated themes.
 As Gutenberg will include blocks for most types of content and we already have some solid plugins to extend Gutenberg with blocks for content like gifs, embeds or call-to-actions, themes can focus more on stability, loading speed and security.

 With frameworks like create-guten-block, development for Gutenberg is extremely accessible to all developers, even more so than starting a plugin or theme from scratch with no proven framework.

 In terms of maintenance, I’m confident that WordPress sites will become easier to maintain, due to less complexity in themes and plugins.
 Once Gutenberg is adopted by the majority, we’ll see fewer plugins on sites and more of the same plugins extending Gutenberg.
 Page builders are getting out of adolescence too and become more streamlined to use, which will make creating beautiful WordPress websites easier than ever.
 It’ll take a while until Gutenberg becomes equally powerful to those well-established page builders – if we’ll ever get there.